-The 2020 ComEd Green Region grant cycle is now open!
-Click here to start your application.
+The 2020 ComEd Green Region grant cycle is now closed.

 Openlands partners with ComEd to administer the ComEd Green Region Program.
 Recognizing that open space in our communities is a crucial element of the quality of our lives, the ComEd program awards grants to public agencies supporting their efforts to plan for, protect, and improve open space in ComEd’s service area of northern Illinois.